keboola/connection-docs/tutorial/ad-hoc/index.md

 To work with Google BigQuery, create an account, and [enable billing](https://cloud.google.com/bigquery/public-data/).
 Remember, querying public data is only [free up to 1TB a month](https://cloud.google.com/bigquery/public-data/).

-Then create a [service account](https://cloud.google.com/bigquery/docs/authentication/#service_accounts) which will be used for authetinaction of BigQuery extractor and create a Google Storage Bucket as a temporary storage for off-loading the data from BigQuery.
+Then create a [service account](https://cloud.google.com/bigquery/docs/authentication/#service_accounts) which will be used for authentication of the Google BigQuery extractor, and create a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.

-*Note: If setting up the BigQuery extractor seems too complicated to you, export the query results to Google Sheets and [load them from Google Drive](/tutorial/load/googledrive/).
+*Note: If setting up the Google BigQuery extractor seems too complicated to you, export the query results to Google Sheets and
+[load them from Google Drive](/tutorial/load/googledrive/).
 Or, export them to a CSV file and [load them from local files](/tutorial/load/#manually-loading-data).*

-### Preparing
+### Prepare
+Before you start, have a Google service account and a Google Storage bucket ready.

 #### Service account
-To create a Google Service Account, go to the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard) and select **IAM & admin / Service accounts**.
+To create a Google service account, go to the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard) and select **IAM & admin / Service accounts**.

 {: .image-popup}